InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 While the film can be intriguing to the uninitiated due to the presence of Jannings and Krauss, it is also distressingly unimaginatively directed by Buchowetzki.
 His camera setups and choice of backgrounds, sometimes a view of large, elaborately dressed sets or nothing more than a dark drape, do little more than frame the actors’ off-the-mark performances.

 More than two years after the release of The Cabinet of Dr. Caligari (1920), talented Werner Krauss gives us his interpretation of one of drama’s great villains.
 But his Iago is less the traitorous snake of Shakespeare’s play and more a oddly-moustached spoilt prig in black jammies — more an overweight man-child in kneepants from a W.C.
 Fields comedy.
-At times Krauss looks disconcertingly like Mack Swain in Ambrose makeup, and looks foolish with his exaggerated gesticulation and galloping.
+At times Krauss looks disconcertingly like Mack Swain in Ambrose makeup and looks foolish with his exaggerated gesticulation and galloping.

 Along the same vein, poor comical Roderigo (Ferdinand von Alten) looks more than a little like a Black Adder ancestor.

-2001 Kino International edition
+2001 DVD edition

-with Duel Scene from Macbeth (1905), black & white, 1 minute, not rated, The Taming of the Shrew (1908), black & white, 11 minutes, not rated, Romeo Turns Bandit (1910), black & white, 6 minutes, not rated, and Desdemona (1911), black & white, 23 minutes, not rated.
+Othello (1922), black & white, 80 minutes, not rated, with Duel Scene from Macbeth (1905), black & white, 1 minute, not rated, The Taming of the Shrew (1908), black & white, 11 minutes, not rated, Romeo Turns Bandit (1910), black & white, 6 minutes, not rated, and Desdemona (1911), black & white, 23 minutes, not rated.

 Kino International, K181, UPC 7-38329-01812-2.

-DVD release date: 26 June 2001.
+Release date: 26 June 2001.

 Country of origin: USA